Black Rock Yacht Club

 In 1926 the nineteenth century warship HMVS Cerberus was scuttled to form a breakwater in front of the club and as a result launching is quite easy in most wind conditions.

-Black Rock Yacht Club hosted the Moth World Championship (2004–05) and the 470 World Championships in 1999.
-Twice hosting the Finn Gold Cup (world champs) The fleet of International 14s sailing out of Black Rock is particularly strong and 2005 World Champion Lindsay Irwin is a BRYC member.
+Black Rock Yacht Club hosts many national and international regattas such as the Moth World Championship (2004–05), the 470 World Championships in 1999, the Finn Gold Cup (world champs) twice, and the RS Aero Worlds (2019–20).
+The fleet of International 14s sailing out of Black Rock is particularly strong and 2005 World Champion Lindsay Irwin is a BRYC member.